-In that same tradition of community support and fundraising, 110 years later the new Te Wao Nui Child Health Service opens its doors in the Mark Dunajtschik and Dorothy Spotswood Building to future generations of kiwi kids across the central region.
+In that same tradition of community support and fundraising, 110 years later the new Te Wao Nui Child Health Service opened its doors in the Mark Dunajtschik and Dorothy Spotswood Building to future generations of kiwi kids across the central region.

-In 2017, following an initial approach by Bill Day Chair of Wellington Hospitals Foundation, Mark Dunajtschik and Dorothy Spotswood announced their extraordinary gift of $50 million to build and donate a new world-class children’s hospital to our region.
+In 2017, following an initial approach by Bill Day Chair of Wellington Hospitals Foundation, Sir Mark Dunajtschik and Dorothy Spotswood announced their extraordinary gift of $50 million to build and donate a new world-class children’s hospital to our region.

 Any of us who have had the experience of a sick child who needs hospital level treatment, knows how traumatic and challenging that is, and Mark and Dorothy’s extraordinary gift to the people of this region is the greatest of legacies.
 Without them, a new hospital would have been many years away and sick children, their families and our hospital’s medical teams would have continued to struggle in a building that was broken and unfit for purpose.

-As a tertiary level hospital, Te Wao Nui will be a lifeline for families across our region.
+As a tertiary level hospital, Te Wao Nui is a lifeline for families across our region.
 With a large catchment area, the hospital provides exceptionally high-level health care to families in the wider Wellington, Nelson, Marlborough, Whanganui, Hawkes Bay and Manawatu areas.
 Critically and chronically sick children are referred from the smaller centres for major operations, specialist consultations and when lifesaving emergency and intensive care treatment is required.